Tequila: Threats to quality

-TMA (tristeza y muerte de agave — "agave depression and death") is a blight that has reduced the production of the agave grown to produce tequila.
+TMA (tristeza y muerte de agave – "agave depression and death") is a blight that has reduced the production of the agave grown to produce tequila.
 This has resulted in lower production and higher prices throughout the early 21st century, and due to the long maturation of the plant, will likely continue to affect prices for years to come.

 "Tequila worm" misconception

 Only certain mezcals, usually from the state of Oaxaca, are ever sold con gusano (with worm).
 They are added as a marketing gimmick and are not traditional.
 The tequila regulatory council does not allow gusanos or scorpions (which are sometimes also added to mezcals) to be included in tequila bottles.
 The worm in some mezcals is actually the larval form of the moth Hypopta agavis, which lives on the agave plant.
 Finding one in the plant during processing indicates an infestation and, correspondingly, a lower-quality product.
-However, the misconception that tequilas may contain worms continues, despite effort and marketing to represent tequila as a premium liquor.
+The misconception that tequilas may contain worms continues, despite effort and marketing to represent tequila as a premium liquor.